osama18/TaskManager/README.md

 1-Used startegy pattern to make the sorting algorithms interchangable when we add more

-2-Used the decorator pattern to extend the proceess dto behaviour in run time
+2-Used the decorator pattern to extend the ProceessDto model behaviour in run time by adding the proper compareto behaviour

 3-Used template pattern to gather the common behaviours between the different vendor for memory managment and delegated what is varying to the sub classes